CompassSecurity/SAMLRaider/README.md

 First, download the latest SAML Raider version:
 [saml-raider-1.4.1.jar](https://github.com/SAMLRaider/SAMLRaider/releases/download/v1.4.1/saml-raider-1.4.1.jar).
-Then, start Burp Suite and click in the `Extender` tab on `Add`.
+Then, start Burp Suite and click in the `Extensions` tab on `Add`.
 Choose the SAML Raider JAR file to install it and you are ready to go.

 ## Usage Hints